Your email accounts are where you are most vulnerable to being a victim of a cybercrime. Yet email security is often forgotten.

 Employees are receiving fraudulent emails from stolen identities of their coworkers requesting personal information such as social insurance numbers and banking information.

-So what can you do to secure your email account against these attacks?
+So what can you do to increase your email security against these attacks?

 We’ve been preaching this gospel of strong passwords for years, and we’re not stopping anytime soon.
 Strong passwords are the most basic requirement for email security.
+You can also write a requirement to use a password manager into your email security policy.
 A weak password is never going to protect your email and company data that is contained in your email account.
 A strong password should follow these guidelines:

 - Upper and lower case letters